Agenda tab - Add and edit Live webcast session

 5. Paste the live stream details into your broadcast app/encoder(s) to stream to this session.
 For an example on how to do so, see OBS Studio and Kaltura Live Streaming.

-The ability to order captions must be enabled and configured on your account.
-If it is not, please contact your Kaltura representative to enquire about adding it.
-If captions are enabled and configured on your account, you may order them only after creating your session and accessing the Captions tab of the Edit Session page.
+The ability to order captions and translation must be enabled and configured on your account.
+If they are not, please contact your Kaltura representative to enquire about adding them.
+If captions and translation are enabled and configured on your account, you may order them only after creating your session and accessing the Captions tab of the Edit Session page.

-You may order live captions on future sessions only.
-You may not order live captions on sessions that have already started.
+You may order live captions and translation on future sessions only.
+You may not order live captions or translation on sessions that have already started.
 If you did not order live captions for the session, and you have a recording of the session, you may order and/or upload captions for that recording.

 To order live captions for a session